Our Program Philosophy

 So, you want to teach RE?

 Looking to engage with Unitarian Universalism in a deeper way?
 Want to promote our seven principles in the lives of our young people?
 (Want to learn what the seven principles actually are?).
 Do you like storytelling, music and art making, game playing, or just good conversation?
 Then, you might be one of the few, the proud, the RE volunteers of FUUBC!
 Opportunities to teach or assist are available at all age levels.
 Teachers usually work as a team so they do not have to teach every Sunday.
-Please contact Maria and Elizabeth for more information (Find their e-mail addresses below).
+Please contact Elizabeth for more information and or fill out our volunteer application.

 DRE Contact Information